autogluon/autogluon/docs/tutorials/course/fairbo.md

 FAIRNESS_DEFINITION = DSP  # You can use any fairness definition, such as DSP or DEO
 ```

-We tune RF on a 4-dimensional search space:
+We tune RF on a 3-dimensional search space:

-* number of trees in {1, 2, . . . , 64}
 * min_samples_split in [0.01, 0.5] (log scaled)
 * tree maximum depth in {1, 2, 3, 4, 5}
 * criterion for quality of split in {Gini, Entropy}